ubc-library-rc/AI_for_coding/content/3_dummy_data.md

 #### in R

-An example of making a dummy dataframe in R. <strong>This is the way to go if you have more complex data structures.</strong> Make sure that the format in which you save the dummy data is the same as your real data.
+An example of making a dummy dataframe in R. <strong>This is the way to go if you have more complex <em>data structures</em>.</strong> Make sure that the format in which you save the dummy data is the same as your real data.
 ```
 ## make vectors
 patient_id = c("1", "2", "3", "4", "5",